acceleratedscience/open-ad-toolkit/examples/models_api/README.md

 molformer  Connected  https://open.accelerator.cafe/proxy  remote  Wed Sep  11, 2030
 ```

-Take a look at the model
+Take a peak at the whats available in the model
 ```shell
 OpenAD:DEFAULT >>  molformer ?